Your Tax Dollars, Your Choice

 The Rev. William Wood and Kristine Wood

-Mims Zabriskie
+Mims Maynard Zabriskie

 Tom and Susan Zug